SQweb-team/Multipass-SDK-PHP/README.md

 1. In your project root, execute `composer require sqweb/sdk_php` ;
 2. Define your Website ID and User ID in `vendor/sqweb/sdk_php/src/init.php`.

+For additional settings, see "Options" below.

 ###Manually

 1. Download the latest release of the SDK [from here](https://github.com/SQweb-team/SQweb-SDK-PHP/releases) ;
 2. Create a `sqweb-php-sdk` folder in your project root, and copy the contents of `src/` into it ;
-3. Define your Website ID and User ID in `config.php` ;
+3. Define your Website ID and User ID in `config.php`.
+For additional settings, see "Options" below ;
-4. Include the SDK in all pages where you need use it.
+4. Include the SDK in all pages where you need to use it :

 ```php
 include_once 'sqweb-php-sdk/init.php';